 If your New Year's resolutions include eating better, you might want to consider the following advice.
 It comes from Michael Pollan, author of a book called "In Defense of Food."
 When he spoke with Steve Inskeep, he was able to summarize his advice in seven words.

-Mr. MICHAEL POLLAN (Author, "In Defense of Food"): Eat food.
+MICHAEL POLLAN: Eat food.
 Not too much.
 Mostly plants.

 INSKEEP: Now, wait a minute.
 If your advice is eat food, the implication of that is that whatever we're eating now is not food.